Jiansen/TAkka/README.md

 TAkka is Open Source and available under the Apache 2 License.

 ## Source Code in This Repository ##
-Source code in this repository is either original or derived work of open source project under the Apache License, Version 2.0.
+Source code in this repository is either original or derivative works of open source project.
+Work in this reporsitory are licensed under the Apache License, Version 2.0.

 * snapshot: the developer version of the takka framework.